-This Code of Conduct may be amended at any time by the President, Dean of the Law School, or Dean of the Graduate School after consultation with the Student Services Committee, the Vice Dean for Students and the Director of Student Affairs.
+This Code of Conduct may be amended at any time by the President and Dean after consultation with the Student Services Committee, the Deputy Vice Dean and the Associate Dean.
 Notice of amendments shall be given by posting on the official campus bulletin board, email, and/or through the campus mail.